lucky20511/Algorithms/list-of-questions/question-list.md

 106. Longest Palindromic Subsequence -- Unlike other dp problem,tThe searching diagram is very special.
 Need to know how to draw the searching diagram of this kind of problem.

+107. Path Sum III -- When analyzing the return conditions, we discover that we might needs to kind of recursion function to achieve this, First is count the number of path  including current root.
+Second is count the number of path according to current value, if meet the root.val is current left target, then +1 and keep counting the left and right.
+The second function is regardless of the start node of this path, just count.
+But First need to make sure we count all path started from each node.
+So this kind of multiple combination recursion function might be very complex for me.
+Need more practice on multiple combination recursion problem.